Trust isn't a marketing word.

 Who runs ServerCrate

 What it doesn't mean: that we're going anywhere.
-Tarsnap is solo-operated and has been for over a decade. rsync.net is family-owned and has been since 2001.
-Small operators outlast venture-backed companies in this niche because they don't have to grow or die.
+Tarsnap has operated as an independent specialist for over a decade. rsync.net is family-owned and has operated since 2001.
+Independent specialists in this niche outlast venture-backed companies because they don't have to grow or die.

 Where the data lives

-• Single datacenter:Los Angeles, US West Coast.
-Tier-III facility with redundant power, cooling, and network.
+• Single location:Los Angeles, US West Coast.
+Owned hardware with redundant power and a business-grade network uplink.
+We are not a multi-region datacenter and do not claim to be.
 Low latency for North American users.

 • Storage backend:OpenZFS on Linux, with checksumming on every block.
 Snapshots and integrity verification run continuously.
 Bit rot on long-tenure archives gets caught and corrected.

-• Network:Static IPv4/IPv6 with redundant uplinks.
-SFTP only — no plaintext protocols, no public file shares, no unauthenticated endpoints.
+• Network:Static IPv4/IPv6 on a business-grade uplink.
+HTTPS only - no plaintext protocols, no public file shares, no unauthenticated endpoints.

 • Encryption:Client-side, AES-256, via Restic's own crypto stack.
 Your password generates the encryption key.
 We see ciphertext only.